 Unless there is damage unrelated to the sexual misconduct, no disciplinary action will be taken for reporting or participating in an investigation of alleged violations of the Policy Prohibiting Sex Discrimination, Sexual Misconduct, Stalking, and Retaliation.
 The University does not want any circumstances (e.g., drugs or alcohol use) to inhibit reporting.

 Drug or alcohol use does not diminish the responding party’s responsibility.
 However, it may be considered in determining whether the reporting party was able to give consent.

 Retaliation is prohibited.
 The retaliation clause of the Policy will be enforced.
-Let the Title IX Coordinator know about your concerns.
-Report any possible retaliation to the Title IX Coordinator.
+Let the Title IX Director know about your concerns.
+Report any possible retaliation to the Title IX Director.